Advocacy Board Tryout Process

 Registration for the 2018 Advocacy Board Workshop and Tryouts:

-» Register Online for Advocacy Board Workshop and Tryouts
+» Register Online—Registration for the 2018 Advocacy Board Workshop and Tryouts is now closed

 If a student tries out for, and is selected for, two boards, the student may choose two boards or choose one board without negative consequence, so long as that decision is communicated to the Director for the board(s) in question prior to the deadline for final team selection that will be published at a future date.